AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 # Filter Constrictions, Spring 2018 Team
 #### Thomas Bradford, Jacqueline Dokko, Jonathan Harris
-#### April 20, 2018
+#### May 8, 2018

 <div class="alert alert-block alert-danger">
 Please do not delete my comments.
 On the next submission I will use them to see if the issues were addressed and then I will delete them.
 If you disagree with a comment, just add your own underneath it.
 </div>

+Checklist of stuff to work on:
+- [ ] Undercut silicone: Jonathan
+- [ ] Extra sand, analysis (version 3): Tommy
+- [ ] Fixing the new Figures: Tommy
+- [ ] Fixing conclusions & future work: Jackie
+- [ ] Adding possible 3D model to future work: Jackie
+- [ ] Silicone flow cell - why the flocs weren't sticking: Jonathan

 ## Abstract

 The Spring 2018 Filter Constrictions subteam developed and tested an apparatus to mimic floc behavior at constrictions between a filter’s sand grains.
 The Spring 2017 team had developed an apparatus including a flow cell that contained a wire to constrict flow.
-Spring 2018 members fabricated two alternative kinds of flow cells: one contained sand to form multiple constrictions.
-Another contained a single channel cut from silicone.
+Spring 2018 members fabricated two alternative kinds of flow cells: one contained sand to form multiple constrictions, ,and another contained a single channel cut from silicone.
 To better control the system’s flow, members added a needle valve and an adjustable metal arm to the apparatus.
 The subteam recorded and analyzed videos of floc accumulation in the new apparatus to discern any patterns.
 Understanding floc behavior at constrictions would facilitate more thorough understanding of AguaClara's sand filters.
 With more thorough understanding comes the ability to design more efficient filters.

 <div class="alert alert-block alert-danger">
 Add in importance of floc behavior at constrictions RESOLVED